valentinRyckaert/ASL/readme.md

 ```

 #### input
-_get value from user input and store the value in a register_
+_get string from user input and store the value in a register_
 ```asl
 input rax
 ```
-the input accepts integers.
-If you want to input a string, you need to add quotes (single or double) around the input.

 #### add, sub, mul and div
 _basic operations on registers_